rahmah01-ux/sql_retail_salesP1/README.md

 - **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
 - **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.

-## Reports
+##📊Reports

-- **Sales Summary**: A detailed report summarizing total sales, customer demographics, and category performance.
+- **Sales Summary**: A detailed report summarising total sales, customer demographics, and category performance.
 - **Trend Analysis**: Insights into sales trends across different months and shifts.
 - **Customer Insights**: Reports on top customers and unique customer counts per category.

-## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+##✅Conclusion

+-This beginner-friendly project offered hands-on experience in:
+-Structuring and querying a relational database -Applying data cleaning techniques
+-Conducting exploratory and business-focused analysis -Writing effective SQL using joins, aggregates, CTEs and window functions

+It also helped develop a solid foundation in using SQL for real-world data analysis.